DNXLabs/terraform-aws-waf/README.md

 # terraform-aws-waf

-This module creates a Global Web Application Firewall (WAF) Web Acl to be used with Cloudfront
+This terraform module creates a Global Web Application Firewall (WAF) Web Acl to be used with Cloudfront

 In this module you can deploy dynamic rules to set for:
  - SQL Injection